SWKineo/Paper-Helper/README.md

 - replace common unicode characters (currently '◻' and ' ') and unsupported/deprecated libraries (\mathpzc, \rm, \mbox).

 I'll be adding to these as I clean up my own papers, so feel free to suggest new edits.
 Current regexes can be found in the `cleanUpPaper` function in `inv.paper-helper/popup.js`.

+To do:

+- Fix linebreaks in labelled lists

+- Implement Danilo's algorithm for replacing equation labels

+Please feel free to open issues and/or pull requests for bugs or changes

 ## Loading this extension